 States and Territories can investigate cyberbullying instances under local criminal legislation.
-To view specific laws relating to each state of territory visit lawstuff.org.au and choose the state you live in.
+To view specific laws relating to each state or territory, visit lawstuff.org.au, and choose the state you live in.

-Every individual in our community has a right to pursue in court (sue) another or others who they feel have aggrieved them.
+Every individual in our community has a right to pursue in court (sue) another or others that they feel have aggrieved them.
 Cyberbullying falls into a category where civil action can be considered.

-As an example an Australian teacher was successful in a District Court civil suit against a former student who defamed her through social media.
+As an example, an Australian teacher was successful in a district court civil suit against a former student who defamed her through social media.